drvigneshwari/SG_AIMLPros-MOST/README.md

 # Project Overview:

 Rice is the staple food for more than half the world's population;accordingly, its supply must double by 2050 to keep up with food demand from population growth.
 Nearly a fifth of the world’s population are rice farmers.
 However, they approximately lose 37% of their rice crop yields to various rice diseases.
-We believe that our model will help rice farmers better understand the condition of their rice crops and in turn lead to higher yields.

 <p align="center">